|Course Number:||EDU 5625 C01|

 "...such a vehicle for reflecting on what matters to me the most about teaching-the connections with children...
 So making intentional connections is my way of honoring and respecting this great gift and responsibility I have been given."

 - 4th Grade Teacher

 "I feel this has been a really great book and the pace it was presented allowed for more time to think and practice what skills were being focused on that week.
-I want to say thank you because as a whole, I am in a better mindset for both making connections with my learners as well as the way I want to present curriculum.
-I am leaving this class motivated and rejuvenated in the way I want to connect with my learners and the way I want to incorporate strategies into my curriculum."
+I want to say thank you because as a whole, I am at a better mindset for both making connections with my learners as well as the way I want to present curriculum.
+I am leaving this class motivated and rejuvenated in the way I want to connect with my learners and the way I want to incorporate strategies with my curriculum."